 Crowded malls are never my idea of a good time, but they are much worse when you have your baby with you and it’s flu season!
 Avoid the chaos by doing your Christmas shopping online.
 Most online stores have deals and/or free shipping on Black Friday and Cyber Monday so be sure to take advantage!
 Amazon Prime offers free shipping all year so try it out this holiday season with an Amazon Prime 30-Day Free Trial!

-You can even do your grocery shopping online!
+Even grocery shopping can be done online!
 Many grocery stores now offer pick up at no cost, while others charge a small fee.
 Just select your groceries online and they will be loaded into your car when you arrive at the store.
-Some grocery stores even offer delivery!
+You can even have your groceries delivered!

 If at all possible, STAY HOME!
 It may sound like more trouble to host dinners and events in your own home, but keeping your baby in a familiar environment will help him feel more comfortable.
 You may not be able to stick to his schedule during the holidays, but it will be easier for both of you and he will sleep much better in his own crib.

 If you must travel to visit family during the holidays, bring along items that will help your baby feel at home, like an attachment object or sound machine (This one helps Artie sleep through the night anywhere we go!).
-For tips on traveling check out How to Survive Baby’s First Road Trip and The Ultimate Packing List For Traveling with Baby!
+You can find everything you need to know before traveling with your baby here!

 This is your baby’s first holiday season and you will want to remember every moment!
 Use that camera phone to take as many pictures as possible!
 There are so many special ways to commemorate Baby’s first holiday season.
 You can make an album of your baby’s first holidays like this, or take photos Baby with these first holiday photo cards on each first holiday!
 So cute!